mlouellette/Rocket-Elevators-Foundation/README.md

 # Intervention Page

-At the very right of the main landing page there is "Intervention".
+- At the very right of the navbar there is "Intervention" button to send a service Ticket

 You need to be login to be able to send the intervention form to the database and at the Freshdesk ticket service.
 Enter your credentials and receive the confirmation its been sent

 # FreshDesk API